bemporad/nashopt/README.md

 # NashOpt
 ### A Python library for computing generalized Nash equilibria and solving game-design and game-theoretic control problems

 This repository includes a library for solving different classes of nonlinear **Generalized Nash Equilibrium Problems** (GNEPs).
 The decision variables and Lagrange multipliers that jointly satisfy the KKT conditions for all agents are determined by solving a nonlinear least-squares problem.
 If a zero residual is obtained, this corresponds to a potential generalized Nash equilibrium, a property that can be verified by evaluating the individual **best responses**.
-The package can also solve **game-design** problems by optimizing the parameters of a **multiparametric GNEP** by box-constrained nonlinear optimization using the **L-BFGS-B** method, as well as **game-theoretic control** problems such as **Linear Quadratic Regulation** and **Model Predictive Control**.
+For the special case of **Linear-Quadratic Games**, one or more equilibria are obtained by solving mixed-integer linear programming problems.
+The package can also solve **game-design** problems by optimizing the parameters of a **multiparametric GNEP** by box-constrained nonlinear optimization, as well as **game-theoretic control** problems, such as **Linear Quadratic Regulation** and **Model Predictive Control** problems.

 ---
 ## Installation